-Drive to the Wedgemount Lake trail head and park there.
 Follow well marked trail to the lake (roughly 1100 vertical meters).
 If traversing from Mt Cook to Mt Weart, an indistinct trail branches to the left from the hut/campsite.
 Follow this trail uphill and you will find yourself on a scree slope on Mt Cook (see pictures below).
+There is no way of getting around the steep loose rock up to Mt Cook, just choose the least steep portion.

 Best part of the trip